Grade 5 Reading Study

 c.
 Describe Wonderland and some of its characters?

 d.
-What are some things about Wonderland that appear nonsensical?
+What are some things about Wonderland that appear

 e.
 How does the story end?